Landing zone implementation options

 |CAF Terraform modules||Included in virtual datacenter module||Included||Terraform||Deploy|

-To proceed, choose one of the implementation options shown in the preceding table.
+To proceed, choose one of the implementation options shown in the preceding tables.
 Each option includes a link to deployment instructions and the specific design principles that guide implementation.